sestze/srmg/readme_srmg.txt

 		[VARNAME],var
 			These will be modified in the mapinfo.lua before the map is fully packaged.

-You can add your own heightmap families for generation:
+You can add your own heightmap families for prefab generation:
 	1) Create a folder with the family name in /prefab_generation/prefabs/
 	2) Place 24 bit .bmp heightmaps in that folder
 		(R, G, B) of (128, 128, 128) leaves the height the same in the heightmap.
 Less subtracts from the mapheight, and more adds to the mapheight.